Pewbeam Documentation

 Display modes

 Pewbeam has two display modes, configurable in Settings > Display Mode.
+The display mode controls whether detected verses are shown on screen automatically or only when you choose.

 Auto mode